VINTAGE KITS ANNEX 5

 These original separator cards are cheap cardboard, grey in color, but heavy enough to make a creditable model.
 If you would like to print out a card for the Lockheed P-80, along with an information card showing how to make the model, you can access a PDF file by clicking here.

 Wallis Rigby is quite famous for his many lines of paper models, from ships and trains to actual rubber-powered flying models.
 He was written up in many publications from the 1930s through the 1950s.
-You can view the Rigby Paper Model Club website by clicking here.
-Note that this club offers downloadable copies of Rigby designs, including the complete Nabisco series being offered here.
-You can also view the magazine articles written about Wallis Rigby.
+At one time there was a Rigby Paper Model Club but the website has vanished; however, paper models and information on Rigby can possibly be viewed by clicking here.

 Included in the group being offered are 12 information cards and 22 of the 24 airplane cards - missing numbers 6 and 24.
 The cards are presented in an album with separate pockets for each card.
 This group of original Nabisco Flying Circus cards is available for $Soory Sold.